Rebecca Stott: Memoir

-In June 2017, Stott published In the Days of Rain, a family memoir about growing up in the Exclusive Brethren, a secretive and separatist Christian fundamentalist cult.
+In June 2017, Stott published In the Days of Rain, a family memoir about growing up in the Exclusive Brethren a group who now call themselves the Plymouth Brethren Christian Church, a secretive and separatist Christian fundamentalist cult.
 It won the 2017 Costa Book Awards in the Biography category.
-Francis Spufford, author of Golden Hill, described it as "A marvellous, strange, terrifying book", and Mark Mills, author of The Savage Garden, as "Truly magnificent: a big, beautiful, brutal, and tender masterpiece.
-A deeply affecting human story that also goes to the dark heart of who we are and how the world works".
-The Times reviewer described it as "compassionate and furious' and 'an intense accomplishment".
+Francis Spufford, author of Golden Hill, described it as 'A marvellous, strange, terrifying book', and Mark Mills, author of The Savage Garden, as 'Truly magnificent: a big, beautiful, brutal, and tender masterpiece.
+A deeply affecting human story that also goes to the dark heart of who we are and how the world works'.
+The Times reviewer described it as 'compassionate and furious' and 'an intense accomplishment'.